 Lise’s first book was a prescient collection of oral histories, Black, White, Other: Biracial Americans Talk about Race and Identity (Morrow, 1994), the first book to explore the lives of adult children of black-white unions.
 Black, White, Other has become a core text in the study of American multiracial identity, and it is used in college courses around the world.
 In the New York Times review of Black, White, Other, Kyoko Mori deemed the book “an example of how we can talk about race with feeling, humor, and dignity.”
 An expanded 20th anniversary eBook edition of Black, White, Other was recently released.

-Lise has been awarded residencies by The MacDowell Colony, The Thurber House, Civitella Rainieri Foundation, and Blue Mountain, among others, and she won won a 2003 Nonfiction Fellowship from the Pennsylvania Council on the Arts.
-She is a part-time lecturer in creative writing at the University of Pennsylvania and in the Rutgers-Camden MFA program.
+Lise has been awarded residencies at the Civitella Ranieri Foundation, MacDowell Colony, Thurber House, and Blue Mountain, among others, and she won a Nonfiction Fellowship from the Pennsylvania Council on the Arts.
+She is a lecturer in creative writing at the University of Pennsylvania and in the Rutgers-Camden MFA program.